un1t/django-cleanup/README.rst

 Ignore cleanup for a specific model
 -----------------------------------
-Ignore a model and do not perform cleanup when the model is deleted or its files change.
+To ignore a model and not have cleanup performed when the model is deleted or its files change, use the :code:`ignore` decorator to mark that model:

 .. code-block:: py